-CE credit is granted to all mental health professionals in Washington D.C., Virginia, West Virginia, Georgia, Indiana, and Massachusetts.
+CE credit is granted to all mental health professionals in Washington D.C., Virginia, West Virginia, Georgia, Indiana, Massachusetts, and Texas.
 CE credit for mental health professionals in all other states has been submitted by The Psychotherapy Networker and will be made available as soon as possible.

 Participants must have an MSW, or a comparable clinical degree, or currently be enrolled in graduate school, pursuing a clinical degree.
 The program is also open to professionals who interface with traumatized clients, including: victim advocates, clergy, and police officers.